michaelgruczel/ansible-logstash/README.md

 2.Create an inventory file:

 Thats a file which contains known hosts, groups them together and add varaibles related to the hosts.
 Its stored in /etc/ansible/hosts or you have to add the file as parameter if you want to execute commands
-A file coould look like this:
+A file could look like this:

     mail.example.com
     other2.example.com ansible_connection=ssh ansible_ssh_user=mdehaan